cubewise-code/tm1py-samples/README.rst

 The TM1py samples will run on all Python versions >= 3.5.

-First, check if you have python installed. open the command-line and type: python --version
+First, we need to check if you have python installed.
+Open the command-line and type: python --version.

+To open the command-line, press the windows button on the keyboard.
+Then type 'cmd'.
+Then press enter.

 .. image:: Images/cmdPythonVersion.png